NRCan/CanFlood/docs/source/tutorials.rst

 **Hazard Sampler**

 Move to the ‘Hazard Sampler’ tab.
-Check all the hazard rasters in the display box as shown (If the hazard layers are not shown in the dialog, hit ‘Refresh’), leaving the remaining parameters blank or untouched:
+Check all the hazard rasters in the display box as shown [8]_, leaving the remaining parameters blank or untouched:

 .. image:: /_static/tutorials_6_1_2_img_4.jpg